PDF form issues

 - Other species of management concern found in native boreal, grassland and parkland areas

-The guidelines include inventory protocols for a number of species at risk and several other species of management concern (e.g., salamanders, bats) from across the province.
+The guidelines include inventory protocols for a number of species at risk and several other species of management concern (for example: salamanders, bats) from across the province.

 Biologists with the Fish and Wildlife Division can provide additional information and guidance to investigators before surveys are conducted.

 - Long-toed Salamander Egg Survey Data Sheet (PDF, 75 KB)

 - Long-toed Salamander Minnow Trap Data Sheet (PDF, 76 KB)

 - Northern Leopard Frog Survey Data Sheet (PDF, 125 KB)